ember-cli/eslint-plugin-ember/README.md

 ## ❗️ Requirements

 - [ESLint](http://eslint.org/) is required to use this plugin.
-- Rules provided by this plugin should be runnable under latest stable, v4 LTS and v6 LTS Node.js versions.
+- Rules provided by this plugin should be runnable under Node.js 6+.

 ## 🚀 Usage